wix/greyhound/README.md

 You can read more about it on this blog post - “[Building a High-level SDK for Kafka: Greyhound Unleashed](https://www.wix.engineering/post/building-a-high-level-sdk-for-kafka-greyhound-unleashed)”

 > 📝 Note:
-> For upcoming APIs - The open source version of Greyhound is still in still in the initial rollout stage, so the APIs might not be fully stable yet.
+> The open source version of Greyhound is still in the initial rollout stage, so the APIs might not be fully stable yet.

 ## Available APIs